kawu/concraft-pl/README.md

     cabal install concraft-pl

-If you want to update Concraft-pl to a newer version you should update the package list first:
+If you want to upgrade Concraft-pl to a newer version you should update the package list first:

     cabal update